heykayla/my-writing/references/reference-git-commands.md

 ## Overview

-This reference article contains the following information for beginner Git users:
+This reference document contains the following information for beginner Git users:

 - Commands to navigate directories and files.